mcranter/Walkthrough-test/README.md

 # Walkthrough-test
-A follow along exercise for learning about Github
+A basic git repo, made as part of a follow-along exercise for learning about Github